 What is it about the last paragraph marker that makes it so special?

-If you copy the last paragraph mark to a new document, then the information associated with it will be copied into the new document and may change the look of the new document.
+If you copy the last paragraph marker to a new document, then it will carry over the information into the new document and may change the look of that document.
 Most users will have experienced a document ‘going to pot’ having added some content from elsewhere.
 One answer is to copy everything except the last paragraph mark to the new document.
-In order to be sure that the last mark is not copied first click on Show/Hide markers so that the non-printing, paragraph markers are visible on your screen.
+In order to be sure that the last mark is not copied first click on Show/Hide markers button so that the non-printing, paragraph markers are visible on your screen.

 When copying a document that contains section breaks, it is good practice not only not to copy the section break into your new document, but also not to copy the last paragraph marker before the section break.
 For more information on section breaks click here.